PriorWeaver: Prior Elicitation via Iterative Dataset Construction: : Prior Specification as Dataset Construction

 Analysts’ observable-level assumptions must ultimately be transformed into formal statistical priors in order to be usable in Bayesian inference.
 However, deriving priors from observable assumptions poses two difficulties.
 First, user-constructed datasets may contain incomplete rows with missing values, which cannot reliably contribute to parameter estimation.
 Second, fitting priors directly from a single constructed dataset risks overfitting and fails to capture the inherent uncertainty of priors.

 \system{} addresses both of these challenges through a three-step procedure (see \autoref{fig:translation}).
 First, \system{} filters out incomplete rows from the constructed dataset, ensuring that only fully specified cases contribute to translation.
 Second, \system{} bootstraps $100$ datasets, each created by randomly sampling $50$ rows with replacement from the constructed dataset.
 Each bootstrapped dataset is then fit to the predefined statistical model to obtain a set of parameter estimates.
 This bootstrapping captures variability in the translation process and yields a more robust basis for estimation.
 Finally, \system{} aggregates these parameter estimates and fits continuous probability distributions to each parameter’s possible values using Maximum Likelihood Estimation (MLE).

-The resulting distributions constitute the derived statistical priors that can be used in a Bayesian analysis.
+To determine the prior family, we use a predefined set of candidate distributions\footnote{The predefined set includes: Uniform, Normal, Student-t, Gamma, Beta, Skew Normal, Log Normal, Log Gamma, and Exponential.}.
+Using MLE, we evaluate each candidate and select the best-fitting distribution as the prior for that parameter.